Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 # 📦 Hyperlocal Delivery & Food Ordering System

+## Group Members
+1) Syed Mohammad Kashif
+2) Abdul Raheem Shahzad
+3) Danish Ali

-## Overview
+## Project Description
 This project aims to build a comprehensive hyperlocal delivery and food ordering platform tailored for customers located within a 3-mile radius of local shops and food vendors.
 The platform allows users to browse nearby grocery stores, restaurants, and small-scale food points, view item details including prices and availability, add items to a cart, and place orders for home delivery.

-Customers receive live updates on their order status—from confirmation to preparation and delivery—and can track the delivery agent’s location in real time.
+Customers receive live updates on their order status—from confirmation to preparation and delivery—and can track the delivery agent’s location in real-time.

+To ensure quality and trust, customers are encouraged to leave feedback and ratings for each vendor, product, and delivery experience.
+This helps other users make informed decisions and motivates vendors and delivery personnel to maintain high service standards.

+Vendors have access to a dedicated dashboard where they can manage their inventory, update product availability, set business hours, and view incoming orders.
+Delivery personnel use a mobile interface to accept delivery requests, navigate to destinations, and update the order status at each step.

+The platform emphasizes ease of use, responsiveness, and seamless interactions among all user types.
+Key non-functional goals include maintaining a fast user interface, ensuring high system availability, and providing secure transactions and data privacy.
+The user experience is designed to be intuitive and efficient, even for individuals with limited digital literacy.

+Overall, this system supports the growing demand for convenient, reliable, and locally focused delivery services, fostering stronger connections between neighborhood vendors and their surrounding communities.

 ## Features
 - **Customer Experience:**